-Marine turtle hearing is thought to be most sensitive in the frequency range of 100 to 700 Hz (Bartol & Musick, 2003), with studies showing that behavioural responses occur to received sound levels of approximately 166 dB re 1 μ Pa and that avoidance responses occur at around 175 dB re 1 μ Pa (McCauley et al., 2000).
+Studies show that behavioural responses occur to received sound levels of approximately 166 dB re 1 $\mu$ Pa and that avoidance responses occur at around 175 dB re 1 $\mu$ Pa (McCauley et al., 2000).
 These levels overlap with the sound frequencies produced by vessels and VSP activities.
-Based on the limited data regarding noise levels that illicit a behavioural response in turtles, the lower level of 166 dB re 1 μ Pa level drawn from National Science Foundation (NSF) (2011) is typically applied, both in Australia and by NMFS, as the threshold level at which behavioural disturbance could occur.
+Based on the limited data regarding noise levels that illicit a behavioural response in turtles, the lower level of 166 dB re 1 $\mu$ Pa level drawn from National Science Foundation (NSF) (2011) is typically applied, both in Australia and by NMFS, as the threshold level at which behavioural disturbance could occur.